barbacbd/nautical/README.md

 |Miles|
 |Nautical Miles|

+</td></tr> </table>

-The user can convert values to a different unit IFF the units are in the same class.
+The user can convert values to a different unit if and only if the units are in the same class.

 ```python
 from nautical.units.conversion import convert